RMS: Property Management & Reservation Management System

 Customer means the named party on the Sales Order and any Related Body Corporate from time to time of the named party and their respective Employees.

 Customer Data means any data and materials inputted by the Customer into the Software or stored by the Service or generated by the Service as a result of the Customer’s use of the Service.

 Data Breach means any unauthorised access to, use or disclosure of Personal Information held by or on behalf of the Customer.

-Fees means those fees payable to the Service Provider as set out in the Sales Order and pursuant to clause 4 of this agreement.
+Fees means those fees payable to the Service Provider as set out in the Sales Order or corresponding to the services selected subsequently by the Customer and pursuant to clause 4 of this agreement.